ditikrushna/End-to-End-Diabetes-Prediction-Application-Using-Machine-Learning/README.md

 - Training a machine learning model using scikit-learn.
 - Building and hosting a Flask web app on Heroku.
 - A user has to put details like Number of Pregnancies, Insulin Level, Age, BMI etc .
-- Once it get all the fields information , the prediction is displyed on a new page .
+- Once it get all the fields information , the prediction is displayed on a new page .
 ### Technologies Used
 ![](https://forthebadge.com/images/badges/made-with-python.svg)